sp4cerat/Game-NET/README.md

 * RPCs cannot be class member functions
 * No compression
 * No encryption
-* Byte order will be supported in the future (htons..)
 * Only void functions supported.
 Non-void functions were tested but complicated everything.
 * Client to Client connections are not supported